 In 2002, legendary bassist Buster Williams (Herbie Hancock/Nancy Wilson) took notice of Michelle’s talent and premiered her instrumental composition, “Peace Prayer” at Yoshi’s Jazz Club, in Oakland, California.

 In 2004, Amador was selected out of 2,000 applicants worldwide as one of 60 artists to participate in the Red Bull Music Academy, a two-week electronic music symposium that brings together musical minds from around the globe together with established professionals.

-In 2005, Michelle was invited to teach creative composition and vocal performance at the JazzSchool in Berkeley, CA. She also served as Artistic Director/Creator/featured performer for Jazz Beyond, a then-new stage at the San Jose Jazz Festival.
-There, she premiered her self-released her second album, Michelle Amador & the True Believers, which featured Michelle’s original jazz hybrid works for voice, tenor saxophone, acoustic bass, drums, keyboard, guitar and turntable.
+Amador was invited in 2005 to teach creative composition and vocal performance at the JazzSchool in Berkeley, CA. She also served as artistic director/creator/featured performer for Jazz Beyond, a then-new stage at the San Jose Jazz Festival.
+There, she premiered her self-released second album, “Michelle Amador & the True Believers,” which featured Michelle’s original jazz hybrid works for voice, tenor saxophone, acoustic bass, drums, keyboard, guitar and turntable.

 As part of the Under the Radar series at Yerba Buena Center for the Arts in 2006, she debuted as a solo performer, accompanying herself on Rhodes, using a sampler, and premiering three new works.